TuuHei/information-security/README.md

 # information-tech
-Homework reports for Information technology taught by Tero Karvinen
+Homework reports for Information security taught by Tero Karvinen